On possibilities of 3-adic Galois images associated to isogeny-torsion graphs

 \begin{proof} We look at the fiber product $C$ of $X_H$ and $X_0(5)$ where $H$ is in the set \\ \{9.18.0.1,9.18.0.2\}.
 In both of these cases, there is a map from $C$ to the fiber product $C'$ of $X_{3.6.0.1}$.
 We will show that any non cuspidal rational point $E$ on $C$ cannot have $\rho_{E,3^{\infty}}(\G_{\Q})$ conjugate to $H.$ The modular curve $C'$ is an elliptic curve with Weierstrass model that has $8$ rational points.
 There are four rational cusps and remaining four points correspond to two non CM elliptic curves \href{https://lmfdb.org/EllipticCurve/Q/338/b/2}{338.b2} and \href{https://lmfdb.org/EllipticCurve/Q/338/b/1}{338.b1} that have $j$-invariants $\frac{1331}{8}$ and $\frac{-1680914269}{32768}$ respectively.
 If there is a non cuspidal point on $C$ then it lies above either of these $j$-invariants so it must be quadratic twist of 338.b2 or 338.b1 but for any quadratic twist of these curves $\rho_{E,3^{\infty}}(\G_{\Q})$ must be conjugate to 3.6.0.1 because 3.6.0.1 has no proper subgroups $H'$ of index $2$ such that $\pm H'=3.6.0.1.$ \end{proof}

 \begin{proposition} Let $E/\Q$ be without CM.
-If the isogeny torsion graph associated to $E$ is of type $L_2(5)$, then one of the following holds. \begin{itemize} \item If some vertex has a torsion point of order $5$, then $\rho_{E,3^{\infty}}(\G_{\Q})$ is $\GL_2(\ZZ_3).$
+If the isogeny-torsion graph associated to $E$ is of type $L_2(5)$, then one of the following holds. \begin{enumerate} \item If some vertex has a torsion point of order 5, then $\rho_{E,3^{\infty}}(\G_{\Q})$ is $\GL_2(\ZZ_3).$